-Your first question will probably be, where is this?
+Your first question will probably be, where is Sao Tome and Principe?

-This is Africa's second smallest nation (after the Seychelles), and consists of two islands, eponymously Sao Tome and Principe, which are 140 kilometers apart and about 250 kilometers off the coast of Gabon in equatorial west Africa.
+This is Africa's second smallest nation (after the Seychelles), and consists of two islands, Sao Tome and Principe, which are 87mi (140km) apart, and about 155mi (250km) off the coast of Gabon in equatorial west Africa.

 There is an international airport with connections to Africa and Lisbon.
-Boat and ferry services run from several West African ports, but the vessels are often in a poor state of repair and with low safety standards - choose carefully.
+Boat and ferry services run from several West African ports, but the vessels are often in a poor state of repair and with low safety standards, so choose carefully.
+Use flights between the islands instead of the ferry if you can.

-Sitting just a few above the equator the pace of life in Sao Tome is laid back, but in the recent past there have been isolated incidents of civil unrest in the capital city.
+Sitting just a few above the equator, the pace of life in Sao Tome is laid back, but there have been isolated incidents of civil unrest in the capital city.
+Mostly these islands are very safe for travelers, and by using common sense you should have no issues.
+Keep your expensive belongings out of sight and don't leave bags or valuables unattended.

-But in keeping with it's laid back nature, crime is not a major problem for visitors, just remember the average income is around $1 a day, so a digital SLR camera left unattended would be just too tempting to ignore!
+But in keeping with it's laid back nature, crime is not a major problem for visitors, just remember the average income is low, so a DSLR camera left unattended would be too tempting to ignore.

 Taking photographs of the Presidential Palace, military or other government buildings is strictly forbidden.

-Some roads may be impassable without a four-wheel-drive vehicle.
+Some roads may be impassable without a four-wheel-drive vehicle, so ask around town before you set out in a two wheel drive.

 Only a few miles of improved roads exist on the island of Principe.

-Seats on the small aircraft that operate between the main island of Sao Tome and the smaller island of Principe need to be booked well in advance or there is a risk that you could become stranded.
+Seats on the small aircraft that operate between the main island of Sao Tome and the smaller island of Principe need to be booked well in advance, or there is a risk that you could become stranded.
+Plan ahead if you want to get the transport you desire.

 There are shared taxis on Sao Tome, but no other public transport in Sao Tome and Principe.